Rising-Ph0enix/Undergrad-Project-Documentation/Developmental methodology.md

-# Development methodology chosen for my project
+# Development methodology chosen for IoT solution – high level:

 ### 1. Specify and design complex IoT systems using a lightweight IoT-A methodology